bridgkick/react-redux-typescript_04272020/README.md

-# Welcome to TypeScript with React and Redux Class
+# Welcome to the TypeScript with React and Redux Class

 ![Wintellect Logo](images/wintellect-logo.png "Wintellect Logo")